 To the Teacher

-The essential tool for these activities is the 10 cm-radius circle, which includes:
+The essential tool for these activities is the 10-cm-radius circle, which includes:

 The ten-centimeter circle is available as the CircleTrig Geoboard, from Nasco, or in a paper version which you can duplicate for your students.
 Download one or more of these:

 Or find a hard copy in Geometry Labs.
 Depending on which original you use, and the properties of your printer, you may need to use your copy machine to adjust the size so that the radius is really 10 centimeters.
+(This is not strictly necessary, as it is possible to just use the built-in rulers, so consistency with actual centimeter measurements is not required.)

 Acknowledgments: I was inspired to develop this approach by Sherman Stein, Cal Crabill, and Don Chakerian's Trigonometry.

-Students build tables of those functions and their inverses with the help of the circle geoboard, and then use the table and the 10-cm circle itself to solve "real world" problems.
 The words "tangent", "sine", and "cosine" are not used right away, mostly as a way to keep the focus on the geometric and mathematical content.
 Of course, these names need to be introduced sooner or later, and you will have to use your judgment as to whether to do that earlier than is suggested here.
 If you are using these labs in conjunction with other trig lessons, you may not have the option of postponing the introduction of the names, given that students will recognize the ratios.

 1. Slope Angles

 Print and duplicate "Slope Angles".
+(This is Lab 11.1 in Geometry Labs.)

 Prerequisites: The concept of slope.
 The concept of similarity.